ddebruijne/Tray/README.md

 <img src="screenshot_windows.png">

-Cross-platform, single header, super tiny C99 implementation of a system tray icon with a popup menu.
+Cross-platform, super tiny C99 implementation of a system tray icon with a popup menu.

 Works well on: